'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 ‘We introduce the term “enclothed cognition” to describe the systematic influence that clothes have on the wearer's psychological processes.
 We offer a potentially unifying framework to integrate past findings and capture the diverse impact that clothes can have on the wearer by proposing that enclothed cognition involves the co-occurrence of two independent factors—the symbolic meaning of the clothes and the physical experience of wearing them.’

 It’s always a celebration when I feel well enough to put something on I really like.
-I’d love to be able to do this every day but because I don’t get to because of fibromyalgia I make a point of celebrating these small achievements when I can by making a record of it in a series of photos and videos.
+I’d love to be able to do this every day but because I don’t get to because of Myalgic E symptoms and fibromyalgia.
+I often make a point of celebrating these small achievements when I can by making a record of it in a series of photos and videos.
 It’s great to be the ‘full’ dressed me even if it’s only once or twice a week.
 I’m so grateful for this when I’m able.

 An acquaintance and I were discussing this many years ago as a justification for constant picture taking whenever we were able to get dressed, and realised it’s a part of identity therapy and not narcissistic as some may feel it comes across.

-You might notice people doing this more now on social media during ‘lockdown’.
+You might have noticed people doing this on social media during ‘lockdown’.
 Those who might not normally do this but because they’re alone they want to make a record of their own existence to the world.
 It’s all part of human nature.

 For many years now those who are isolated due to chronic conditions live most of their social lives online.
 It’s the norm already for many of us because it’s been our only social lifeline to the outside world when the days are long and lonely and everyone is busy in their own separate lives.

 Those of us who are normally social butterflies have to flutter around online instead as a substitute which is not really what we want!
-But it can really help!
+But it can really help.
 We all need physical contact too.
+We also need to feel like we’re doing something of value, hence my turn now to activism seeing as I am unsupported in this venture.

 I’ve even got three facebook pages, because I’ve had to adapt so many times in life and change my career path and I couldn’t bear to let the other pages go.
 They were my passion and still are in many ways.
 I never give up believing that one day I could dance teach again.
-For now my passion is fashion.
+For now my passion is surviving and being seen and heard in society, one that embraces us all.

-I’m glad others are finding that about social media too and that we will all be more patient, be more willing to understand each other and listen and communicate more about the good the bad and the ugly! ie Real life.
+I’m glad others are finding that about social media too and that we will all be more patient, be more willing to understand each other and listen and communicate more about the good the bad and the ugly, ie Real Life.
+The true lived experience is a valuable one.

 I find instagram more accepting and forgiving which may have something to do with a new generation of young people who want to live more authentic lives.
-It gives me great hope and I hope my reality helps them to feel that it’s ok not to be ok all of the time.
-I am also grateful I have a computer and a smart phone and can afford the internet to be able to connect with others.
+It gives me great hope and I hope my reality helps those who see it to feel that it’s ok not to be ok all of the time.
+I am also grateful I have a computer and a smart (refurbed) phone and can afford the internet to be able to connect with others.

-Thank goodness for Lady Gaga who has made me feel less alone in my journey.
-Someone who has the same passion and love of the arts and the tenacity and determination to make something great out of something very challenging.
+Thank goodness for the amazing ME community who have made me feel less alone in my journey.
+Those with the same passion and love of wanting to thrive again and those who share a similar enthusiasm for the arts, ethical journalism and the tenacity and determination to make something great out of something very challenging.

-It’s really difficult knowing you could do so much more and realise your full potential if only it weren’t for the Fibromyalgia and C-PTSD holding things back and putting life on hold.
-Even on hold I’m still doing, at a much slower pace but I carry on.
+It’s really difficult knowing you could do so much more and realise your full potential if only it weren’t for the M.E.
+Fibromyalgia and C-PTSD/N holding things back and putting life on hold.
+Even on hold I’m still doing, at a much slower pace but I carry on. with something, anything.
 I’m grateful for what I’ve learnt from it too.

 Always learning.